berkay-nak/Smart-Market-System/README.md

   * TÜBİTAK 2209-A University Students Research Projects Support Program
   * IEEE ASYU 2026 (Paper ID: 321) - *A Smart Market System Using Computer Vision and Embedded Sensor Fusion*

+---
+### ⚠️ Academic Attribution & Usage Notice
+This repository serves as the foundational baseline infrastructure.
+Any continuing graduation thesis, derivative system, or publication built upon this codebase must explicitly cite the original authors and the **IEEE ASYU 2026 (Paper ID: 321)** publication.